alphagov/govspeak-visual-editor/docs/0002-events-architecture.md

 3. **Implementing an Event Emitter System**:
    - The chosen approach is to implement an Event Emitter system within the Visual Editor.
 This allows the component to emit events for user interactions such as button clicks and select changes.
-     These events can be listened to by other parts of the application to perform actions like GA4 tracking.
+     These events can be listened to by the Publishing Apps that imported the Visual Editor to perform actions like GA4 tracking.
    - **Why we chose this option**: This approach decouples the GA4 tracking logic from the Visual Editor, making it easier to maintain and update.
      It also provides flexibility to handle different types of events without modifying the core Visual Editor component.
      This method adheres to the separation of concerns principle and simplifies the component logic.